With 3 days in Athens, you can see all the main sites, such as the Acropolis and the Acropolis Museum, and get a good

 - Mars Hill

-If you are visiting in winter, you might run out of time to visit Kerameikos.
-This will largely depend on your pace and your stops along the way.
-It’s best to see all the other attractions without feeling rushed, and perhaps return to visit Kerameikos on Day 2 or 3.
+If you are visiting in winter, you will probably run out of time to visit Kerameikos.
+It’s best to check out all the other must sees in Athens without feeling rushed, and perhaps return to visit Kerameikos on Day 2 or 3.

 Day 2 – Experience the local markets in modern Athens

-On your second day in Athens, you can see a couple more ancient sites, but also have a taste of the local life!
+On your second day, you will explore more ancient sites, but also have a taste of the local life!
 Visit markets, commercial streets and areas where Athenians hang out.

 Visit the Ancient Agora of Athens

-Start your day with a visit to the Ancient Agora, located close to Monastiraki square.
+Start your day with a visit to the Ancient Agora, which is located close to Monastiraki square.
 The Agora once was the social, financial and commercial heart of the city.
+In my opinion, it’s one of the most fascinating spots in central Athens.

-Note – this photo was taken in January.
+Note: This photo was taken in January.
 You will not need a coat in the summer – more like shorts and a T-Shirt!
+Here’s what to pack for Greece.

-You will see many ancient ruins, including the temple of Hephaestus, the best preserved temple in Greece.
-Look around for the Byzantine church of Holy Apostles, and don’t miss the excellent Agora museum.
+The Ancient Agora is full of ancient ruins, including the temple of Hephaestus, the best preserved temple in Greece.
+Go inside the Byzantine church of Holy Apostles, to check the frescoes.

 Allow a couple of hours for the Agora and the museum, as there is a fair amount of walking.
 Make sure you take in the beautiful views of our city!

 Once you are out of the Agora, check out the flea market in Monastiraki.
-This is located on Ifestou street and the surrounding alleys.
+This is located on Ifestou street and the surrounding alleyways.

 For a quick break, you can go up the 360 Rooftop Café.
 They offer drinks and snacks with an unbeatable view of (guess what?) the Acropolis!